pxndey/pxndey/README.md

 ### Hi there 👋

-I'm an Senior Computer Science Enginner pursuing my graduate degree in Computer Science at New York University
+I'm an pursuing my graduate degree in Computer Science at New York University
 <!---
 I’m currently learning Flutter, with my areas of interest being Computer Vision and Deep Learning.
 I've worked on Designing and developing Front-End User Interfaces with Figma for both Mobile and Web Applications, and I've had some experience developing Flutter applications for personal projects as well